asanchezRay/afasiaApp/README.md

 ## 📖 Description

-AfasiaApp is a specialized mobile application developed for tablets, designed to assist in speech therapy and aphasia treatment.
-This project was created as part of a Civil Computer Engineering degree program and focuses on providing interactive activities to help patients with language disorders improve their communication skills.
+*MyAphasia* is a specialized mobile application developed for tablets, designed to assist in speech therapy and aphasia treatment.
+This project focused on offering interactive activities to help patients with language disorders improve their communication skills.

 The application includes various therapeutic activities such as:
 - **Reading Comprehension**: Interactive exercises to improve reading skills